-1. Reduce your alcohol intake – Excessive alcohol consumption is one of the best known causes of high blood pressure.
-It can also interfere with the pharmacological treatment of high blood pressure, leading the person to a failure in treatment.
+1. Reduce your alcohol intake – Excessive alcohol consumption is one of the best-known causes of high blood pressure.
+It can also interfere with the pharmacological treatment of high blood pressure, leading the person to fail in treatment.

 2. Lose weight – Weight loss through healthy eating and regular exercise can reduce blood pressure.
-In some people, especially young adults, it can be as effective as medication.
+It can be as effective as medication in some people, especially young adults.
 With every kilogram of excess body weight lost, blood pressure decreases, on average, by about 1-2mmHg.

-3. Eat well – To reduce blood pressure, reduce salt intake and increase consumption of fruits, vegetables and low-fat dairy.
-It is difficult to reduce salt as much as needed, since in almost all foods it is processed.
-But research shows that reducing salt intake, even by a few grams a day in the long term, could still significantly reduce heart attacks.
+3. Eat well – Reduce blood pressure, reduce salt intake, and increase fruits, vegetables, and low-fat dairy consumption.
+Reducing salt as much as needed is not easy since it is processed in almost all foods.
+However, research shows that reducing salt intake, even by a few grams daily in the long term, could still significantly reduce heart attacks.

 Diet to lower high blood pressure

-To add flavor without adding salt you can use herbs, spices, lemon or lemon juice, garlic, ginger, chili or vinegar when cooking.
+When cooking, you can add flavor without adding salt; you can use herbs, spices, lemon or lemon juice, garlic, ginger, chili, or vinegar.

-Fruits and vegetables contain potassium, magnesium and fiber, which help lower blood pressure.
-If you double your fruit and vegetable intake and halve your normal salt intake, your systolic blood pressure (the highest number in a measure of blood pressure) could fall by up to 4 mmHg, even if your blood pressure is normal to get started.
+Fruits and vegetables contain potassium, magnesium, and fiber, which help lower blood pressure.
+Suppose you double your fruit and vegetable intake and halve your average salt intake.
+In that case, your systolic blood pressure (the highest number in a measure of blood pressure) could fall by up to 4 mmHg, even if your blood pressure is normal to get started.

-4. Quit smoking – Although smoking is not a cause of high blood pressure, it does greatly increase the associated risks, including heart attacks, strokes, and other serious conditions.
+4. Quit smoking – Although smoking does not cause high blood pressure, it significantly increases the associated risks, including heart attacks, strokes, and other severe conditions.

-6. If you have Diabetes – Diabetes and high blood pressure often converge.
-This is partly because it changes the body’s chemistry so that it increases the risk of high blood pressure.
+- If you have Diabetes – Diabetes and high blood pressure often converge.
+This is partly because it changes the body’s chemistry to increase the risk of high blood pressure.
 A healthy diet and regular exercise, combined with medical check-ups, can help regulate blood sugar levels and help prevent or control diabetes.